rasmusloje/csgo-matchdata-parser/README.md

 # CS:GO Match Data Parser & Visualization

-Extracts data from a srdc log of a professional CS:GO match and exposes certain parsed data via endpoints in an ASP.NET 7 API which is visualized through a React/TypeScript frontend application.
+Extracts data from a srdc log of a professional CS:GO match and exposes certain parsed data via endpoints from a .NET 7 API which is visualized through a React/TypeScript frontend application.

 Match file is read and parsed into sensible data upon API startup.

 ![Frontend Screenshot](blob/frontend-screenshot.png)